 CenturyLink is the perfect choice for the budget-conscious consumer.
 With CenturyLink, you can enjoy all your favorite internet activities without paying for extra speed you don’t need.

-The HSI Ratings are an aggregate score assigned by our Internet professionals.
-It includes several factors, including:
+Our HSI ratings are an aggregate score assigned by our internet professionals.
+They include the following factors:

 CenturyLink is among the fastest DSL providers.
 CenturyLink offers download speeds up to 40 Mbps and upload speeds up to 5 Mbps.
 It is among the fastest DSL providers.
 CenturyLink also offers a fiber-optic based Internet service with speeds up to 1 Gbps, but it is only available residentially in 10 Cities: Columbia, MO, Denver, CO, Jefferson City, MO, Las Vegas, NV, Minneapolis-St. Paul, MN, Omaha, NE, Orlando, FL, Portland, OR, Salt Lake City, UT, and Seattle, WA.
 If you live in one of these cities, you can find out more about CenturyLink gigabit Internet here.
 Even with the limitations of DSL, most Internet users should find the speeds available from CenturyLink to be adequate for standard Internet usage.
 Email, social media, shopping, and browsing should be no problem.
 Customers who stream a lot of videos, or households with more than three users might need a little more speed, but CenturyLink is a fine Internet service provider for most consumers.